shreya3105/Shopping-Cart/README.md

 # Shopping-Cart

-Your e-commerce website shopping cart serves as a crucial component in the overall shopping experience for your customers.
+This e-commerce website shopping cart serves as a crucial component in the overall shopping experience for your customers.
 Here's a detailed description of a typical shopping cart for an e-commerce website:

 Visual Representation: Upon adding items, the shopping cart is visually represented as an easily accessible icon or symbol.